mones-cse/nestjs-boilerplate/README.md

 # NestJS Boilerplate

-A production-ready NestJS boilerplate with JWT authentication, PostgreSQL, and modern tooling.
+A NestJS boilerplate with JWT authentication, PostgreSQL, and modern tooling.

 ## Prerequisites